ARMmbed/mbed-os/features/FEATURE_UVISOR/README.md

 }
 ```

 You now need to compile your application using uVisor in debug mode.
-This operation requires some more advanced steps, which are described in detail in the [Debugging uVisor](DEBUGGING.md) document.
+This operation requires some more advanced steps, which are described in detail in the [Debugging uVisor on mbed OS](DEBUGGING.md) document.
 The main idea is that you compile the application in debug mode:

 ```bash
 $ mbed compile -m K64F_SECURE -t GCC_ARM -o "debug-info"
 ```

 and then use a GDB-compatible interface to flash the device, enable semihosting, and access the uVisor debug messages.
-Please read the [Debugging uVisor](DEBUGGING.md) document for the detailed instructions.
+Please read the [Debugging uVisor on mbed OS](DEBUGGING.md) document for the detailed instructions.

 Once the uVisor debug messages are enabled, you will see you application fail.
 The failure is due to the first missing ACL being hit by the main box code.
 The message will look like: